20 Day Trading Risk Management Ideas

-Let's face it though, anyone can put money into an account, randomly hit buy and sell, and possibly make money.
+Let's face it; anyone can put money into an account, randomly hit buy and sell, and possibly make money.

 Yes, you can make money without a plan, but the key is consistency.

-Trading with no real plan or risk control is not smart trading, that is when it day trading is gambling.
+Trading with no real plan or risk control is not smart trading; that is when day trading is gambling.

 2. Risk/ Reward Ratios and Win Rate

 This is where it just doesn’t seem to click for many traders.
-The risk/reward ratio is how much you are risking in a trade, compared to how much you are hoping to get.
+The risk/reward ratio is how much you risk in a trade compared to how much you are hoping to get.
 Your win ratio is, of course, how many trades you win out of all the trades you take.